Scrape Instagram Comments

 to open up developer tools (this will allow you to record your web traffic as Instagram serves back the comments).
 You can then click on the “Network” tab to see your web traffic with the data in it.

-You may now want to refresh the page (now that you’re recording your web traffic), so you get the initial set of comments.
+You now want to refresh the page (now that you’re recording your web traffic), so you get the initial set of comments.

-Move your mouse over the first few comments (these should be the most recent, or “top” comments depending on what scandal Instagram is trying to suppress at the moment), then scroll down to load more and more comments.
+Move your mouse over the first few comments (these should be the most recent, or “top” comments depending on what scandal Instagram is trying to suppress at the moment), then scroll down to load more and more post comments.
 Your browser will be recording the raw data as you do this, so keep scrolling until you get to the end or you get tired of seeing spambot comments.

-Export HAR File
+2. Export a HAR File

 You can see that the HAR File Scraper combined all of the individual requests into a combined list that you can now download as a single CSV file.